darryncampbell/EnterpriseBarcodePoC/README.md

 ### Android Quirks

-Currently Barcode functionality is only available if the application is built against the Zebra EMDK target, specify this in your project.properties file prior to building
+Barcode functionality is only available for Zebra mobile devices.

 ### Example